 Then follows the course Advanced Neurobiology which describes the biology and functions of the brain and covers areas such as cognition, behaviour, pain and neurodegeneration.
 You will be conversant in clinical neurobiology with a focus on diseases of the brain.

-Semester 2 You will apply your knowledge from the previous semester with an emphasis on potential strategies for clinical therapies.
+During the second semester, you will apply your knowledge from the previous semester with an emphasis on developing potential strategies for clinical therapies.
 The focus will be on identifying new targets for pharmacological treatments.

 The first course, Drug Discovery and Development provides a comprehensive view of the process of drug development.
 You will follow the different phases in the development of new drugs, such as in vivo and in vitro pharmacology, biomarkers and disease models.
 The second course, Computational Medicinal Chemistry, discusses the early phases of drug design with a focus on structure - effect relationships and interactions between drugs and targets.
 You will also gain practical experience in the methods and strategies used in computerised drug design.